der-swing/groffdocs/learnings.md

 # Bibliography for refer uses the same formatting as Endnote.
 Download citations from journals accordingly!
 If you want your citations included by using `refer` along with `groff` there is a syntax that the bibliography files need to adhere to.
-Luckily
+Luckily the format used by *EndNote* is identical, and since most sources for scientific papers offer you to download citations for *EndNote*, you can just use those and wont have to change anything.
+You might want to add a memorable handle to your references though.

 Flag to recognize utf-8 symbols like umlauts (äüö) and greek letters (µ):